nlovell/laravel_qna_platform/README.md

 I was introduced to _models_ here.
 They're how the php code interacts with the database.
 I think.
 At any rate, I made a model for TerribleQuestions and TerribleAnswers.
 Glorious.

+##### 13: Delicious Data

+First up, we make a new view.
+This blade is the `questions.create` blade, and it's where we create questions.
+Terrible questions, I hope.
+We don't yet do anything with the form we just created.

+##### 14: Data Data Data

+Finally!
+I'm sending _data_ places!
+In this case, it's from a form to the back-end.

 ## Deviations from the course

+I don't always follow instructions good.
+This section shows _where_ I differed from the provided material.

 - Project name is `TerribleAnswers`, because the course subtitles said so.
 - Project is no longer about asking Laravel Questions.
 Because of Circumstances.
+Any instance of `LaravelQuestions` is now `TerribleQuestions`.
+The same applies to answers.

 ## Final Thoughts